CartoDB/carto-selfhosted/README.md

 1. Change to the directory where you cloned the repository `cd carto-selfhosted`
 2. Update to the latest version `git pull`
+3. If you have received a new customer package from CARTO, apply the changes from your `customer.env` to the new `customer.env` (make a backup of your old and working `customer.env`)
-3. Run `./install.sh`.
+4. Run `./install.sh`.
 If some new configuration is needed the script will inform you
-4. Run `docker-compose up -d`
+5. Run `docker-compose up -d`
-5. If there are open sesions in web browsers they should refresh the page.
+6. If there are open sesions in web browsers they should refresh the page.
 Otherwise they might get errors